VISITING OSLO IN WINTER – THINGS TO DO & TRAVEL TIPS

 Aker Brygge Neighborhood

-Situated along the inner harbor by the waterfront, Aker Brygge is a hip and vibrant area.
-What was previously a shipyard has now become a popular meeting place.
 During the winter months, you might not find a lot of people outside because they are all keeping warm inside.
 The area offers a wide selection of good restaurants, bars, and shops.

 For art lovers, be sure to check out the Astrup Fearnley Museum of Modern Art.
 The museum opened to the public in 1993 and its collection mainly focused on American appropriation artists from the 1980s.
 However, the collection now focuses on the international contemporary art scene.

-Christmas Market
+Stroll Christmas Market

 You can’t visit Oslo in December and not go to a Christmas market.
 There are several markets located around the city but the main market is Jul I Vinterland.
 It is located next to Karl Johan Gate.
 There are various wooden stalls selling different items from food to drinks to beautiful handmade crafts.

-For those looking for something a little more adventurous, take a ride in the large Ferris wheel at the market.
+For those looking for something a little more adventurous, take a ride on the large Ferris wheel at the market.
 Or, you can head over to the ice skating rink.
 Go on this Christmas spirit tour if you want to learn more about Norwegian Christmas traditions and experience the ultimate Christmas market.

 Go Snowboarding or Skiing in Oslo Winterpark